eMetaboHUB/Forum-DiseasesChem/README.md

 ```
 Documentation at [tenforce/virtuoso](https://hub.docker.com/r/tenforce/virtuoso)

-Before building the triplestore, you need to create three directories:
+Before building the triplestore, you need to create 4 directories:
 - the **data** directory: it will contain all analysis result files, such as *Compound - MeSH* associations
 - the **docker-virtuoso** directory: it will contain the Virtuoso session files and data
-      - a **docker-virtuoso/share** sub-directory: It will contain all data that need to be loaded in the Virtuoso triplestore.
+- the **docker-virtuoso/share** sub-directory: It will contain all data that need to be loaded in the Virtuoso triplestore.
 This sub-directory will be bind to the *dump* directory of the Virtuoso docker image, to ensure data loading.
 - the **logs** to store logs.

 So, for instance, you can execute:
 ```
 mkdir data
+mkdir logs
 mkdir -p docker-virtuoso/share
 ```

 Two possibility to build the triplestore:
 - You can use the docker-image provided which contains all needed packages and libraries.
-    - or you can execute them on your own environment, but check that all needed packages are installed.
+- Or, you can execute them on your own environment, but check that all needed packages are installed.

 If you want to use the docker image, first build it :